timbre-conference/timbre-conference.github.io/_pages/timbre2026-cfp.md

 Bringing together musicians and researchers from these and related fields, the International Conference on Timbre aims to provide a truly interdisciplinary forum for exchanging novel perspectives and forging collaborations across different disciplines to advance our understanding of timbre from artistic, empirical, theoretical, and computational perspectives.

 Timbre 2026 seeks original, high-quality contributions in all areas related to timbre, including research presentations (delivered as oral presentations [20 minutes], lightning talks [5 minutes], or posters), artistic reports [20 minutes], and panel sessions, tutorials, or workshops [60-120 minutes] (details below).
-Presentations can be in either English or French.

 <h3>Important Dates</h3>